oshadapramod/SpiritX_CrypticHackers_02/README.md

 ## Usage

 - Users can sign up and create their fantasy teams.
-- Admins can manage player data and statistics.
 - Spiriter chatbot assists users with player selection and insights.

 ## Contribution